buames/typesettings-js/README.md

 generateFonts: (typesettings: Object, options?: Object) => Object
 ```

 Generate styled objects to be used with CSS-in-JS frameworks from your typesettings.
-By default, `font-family`, `font-size`, `font-style`, `font-weight`, `letter-spacing`, `line-height`, and `text-transform` will be return styles.
-You can pass in an object of styles that will be added to these.
+You can pass in an object of additional  [`fontStyles`](#additional-font-styles) that will be added to these.

 **Example**